cyberbotics/webots-doc/guide/object-road.md

 - `name`: Defines the the crossroad name

-- `id`: Could contain a unique ID.
+- `id`: Optionally defines a unique ID.
 A unique ID is required to use the SUMO exporter.

-- `speedLimit`: Could contain the speed limit.
+- `speedLimit`: Optionally defines the speed limit.
 The recommended unit is meter per seconds.

 - `shape`: Defines the shape of the crossroad

-- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+- `connectedRoadIDs`: Optionally defines a list of the identifiers of the connected Road.
 This is required to use the SUMO exporter.

 - `boundingObject`: Defines whether the road should have a bounding object.